Sdattagu/social-network-kata/README.md

 # Social Network Kata
-This is a web application which allows multiple users to:
+This is a Java application which simulates some capabilities of the backend of an online social network.
+It allows multiple users to:
 - Publish messages to a timeline
 - View their own and other users' messages, and
 - Follow other users, which integrates the followed users' messages into the users' own view of their timeline.